Karios-bioinformatics/scReportComposition/README.md

 - `scReportComposition` focuses on sample-level and group-level cell composition.
 - Future modules may cover differential expression, enrichment analysis, trajectory analysis, cell communication, and other downstream analyses.

-`scReportComposition` is therefore intended to answer questions such as:
+`scReportComposition` is intended to answer questions such as:

 - What cell types are present in each sample?
 - What proportion of each sample is made up of a given cell type?